AMANKUMAR7777/MacOS/README.md

+>Note: I have used AI to optimize and clean up my code.
+The main logic and structure were written by me — I just needed help making it less messy.

 # macOS - Browser Based fake OS

 A web recreation of macOS that runs entirely in your browser.
 With this you can experiance Apple desktop with smooth GSAP animations.

 ## What Works Now: